 For Immediate Release

-Chicago, IL – March 25, 2019 – Zacks.com announces the list of stocks featured in the Analyst Blog.
+Chicago, IL – May 24, 2019 – Zacks.com announces the list of stocks featured in the Analyst Blog.
 Every day the Zacks Equity Research analysts discuss the latest news and events impacting stocks and the financial markets.
-Stocks recently featured in the blog include: Chevron CVX, ConocoPhillips COP, Phillips 66 PSX, Marathon Petroleum MPC and ProPetro Holding Corp.
-PUMP.
+Stocks recently featured in the blog include: Chevron CVX, ConocoPhillips COP, Valero Energy VLO, Marathon Petroleum MPC and Continental Resources, Inc. CLR.

 Analysis of the EIA Data

-A sharp rise in exports and strong refiner demand led to the surprise stockpile plunge with the world's biggest oil consumer even as domestic production rebounded to the highest level on record.
-Moreover, the latest report shows that stocks at the Cushing terminal in Oklahoma – the key delivery hub for U.S. crude futures traded on the New York Mercantile Exchange – was down 468,000 barrels to 46.4 million barrels.
+The latest report also shows that stocks at the Cushing terminal in Oklahoma rose to their highest since December 2017.
+Inventories at the key delivery hub for U.S. crude futures traded on the New York Mercantile Exchange was up 1.3 million barrels to 49.1 million barrels.

-At 439.5 million barrels, current crude supplies are 2.6% above the year-ago figure but 2% under the five-year average.
-The crude supply cover was down from 28.2 days in the previous week to 27.4 days.
+At 476.8 million barrels, current crude supplies are 8.8% above the year-ago figure and 4% over the five-year average.
+The crude supply cover was up from 28.6 days in the previous week to 28.9 days.
 In the year-ago period, the supply cover was 26.4 days.

-Distillate: Distillate fuel supplies (including diesel and heating oil) fell 4.1 million barrels last week, while analysts were looking for an inventory draw of just 2.1 million barrels.
-The large decrease could be attributed to red-hot demand.
-Despite the decline, current supplies – at 132.2 million barrels – are around 1% higher than the year-ago level though stocks remain 4% below than the five-year average.
+Distillate: Distillate fuel supplies (including diesel and heating oil) edged up 768,000 barrels last week, while analysts were looking for an inventory draw of around 1 million barrels.
+The nominal increase could be attributed to lower demand even as refiners continued to churn out distillates at a rate higher than the five-year average.
+Current supplies – at 126.4 million barrels – are 10.9% higher than the year-ago level though stocks remain 4% below than the five-year average.

-Refinery Rates: Refinery utilization was up by 1.3% from the prior week to 88.9%.
+Refinery Rates: Refinery utilization was down by 0.6% from the prior week to 89.9%.